Position Title: Visitor Experience Team Leader III

 Conditions of Employment

-Willingness to work and/or travel in varied terrain, weather conditions, isolated locations and by various means of transportation;
+- Willingess to work and/or travel in varied locations, terrain, weather conditions, isolated locations and by various means of transportation

 The Public Service of Canada is committed to developing inclusive, barrier-free selection and appointment processes and work environments.
 If contacted in relation to this process, please advise the organization's representative of your need for accommodation measures which must be taken to enable you to be assessed in a fair and equitable manner.